 (Note: all the previous publications in the bar charts category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
+Select “Publications” to go to the page with all publications sorted by category.
 Select this link for information on the SPC for Excel software.)

 Welcome to our first publication of 2020.
 This marks the start of our 17th year of producing these monthly publications for our SPC Knowledge Base – over 192 publications on a variety of statistical topics.
 We hope you have found this free knowledge beneficial.
 Best wishes in 2020!
 Now on to this month’s publication!

 The Pareto diagram is a great tool to visually separate the vital few issues from the trivial many.
 A Pareto diagram is easy to make and understand.
 Most often, Pareto diagrams are constructed by counting how often a problem occurs over time.
 You might want to construct a Pareto diagram on the reasons for defects in finished product, on downtime in a plant, on types of injuries in a plant, or on reasons for customer complaints.
 The Pareto diagram can be used in many places.

 All companies have problems – lots of them it seems.
 There is not enough time in a day to work on everything.
 The Pareto diagram provides a data-based approach to determine which problem to work on first so we can get the most return for our investment.

 The Pareto diagram is often, though, just the first step in problem-solving – in identifying the major issue.
 You must do more work to find out what is causing the problem.
 Sometimes, you can tunnel down into the data using two variations on the Pareto diagram: variable Pareto diagrams and two-level Pareto diagrams.
 This publication introduces these two variations.

 A variable Pareto diagram is multiple Pareto diagrams – one for each variable – that allows you to quickly see what is going on across the variables.
 A two-level Pareto diagram is actually several Pareto diagrams in one.